Publication: Tammy 2 October 1976 to 1 January 1977

 So Rott goes to Phipps with his old (but not officially invalidated) ownership papers of Prince and a concocted story that Olympia stole Prince in revenge for her dismissal.
 He wants LOLA to get Prince back for him because he is afraid of the ‘cruel methods’ Olympia must be using to turn Prince into a champion, but does not want the police involved.
-Phipps promises Rott that he will intercept Olympia at her next event and get Prince back off her.
+Phipps promises Rott that he will intercept Olympia at her next event and get Prince back from her.

 However, Olympia and Prince slip through Phipps’ fingers and go on the run.
 The Rotts, who had anticipated a fast fortune from a quick seizure of Prince, are now forced to go through the police and face a court case to get it.
 Olympia has one last event to win to secure her place in the Olympic team.
 She manages it by disguising Prince, but finds the police waiting for her afterwards.
 She is arrested and Prince is returned to the circus (after a terrible struggle, as Prince remembers those Rotts all too well).
 When the news breaks, it causes a national sensation.

 Three days later Olympia is reunited with Prince and now has official proof of ownership.
 The same month (and one panel later) Olympia wins her Olympic gold.
 When she returns to Britain, Carsie is waiting for her.
 Carsie’s mother had passed over but left a house in Malta that she invites Olympia and Prince to share.

 When Olympia Jones was first published there could be no doubt it was inspired by the 1976 Montreal Olympics.
 Montreal was extremely topical in Tammy’s 1976 year, probably because Bella was making a bid for it in her 1976 story.
 Olympia certainly had more luck at the Olympics than Bella, who had to settle for participating in the opening ceremony after being denied the chance to compete.
 Olympia Jones does not specifically refer to Montreal or any other particular Olympic Games.
 So in that regard it does not become dated as the Montreal Bella story eventually would.